stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ```

 ### 4.3.2.
 Token Endpoint
-As per specified by OIDC, when using the authorization code flow to obtain an Access Token, an ID Tokenyou will send a token request to token endpoint to have a token response.
-Finally, you will have an Access Token and an ID Token.
+As per specified by OIDC, when using the authorization code flow to obtain an Access Token, an ID Token, you will send a token request to token endpoint to have a token response.

 In order to communicate with Token Endpoint, TLS MUST be implemented.
 See  [Section 16.17](http://openid.net/specs/openid-connect-core-1_0.html#TLSRequirements)  for more information on using TLS.